THE FARMERS BANK

 Fix and grow small relationships by upgrading unprofitable customers to Amped account.

 Train staff to reorient focus on value with StrategyCorps’ customized sales system.

 25-30% opening rate for Amped Checking at the new accounts desk.

 A “value” mentality replaces “free” mentality.

-When Jennifer Anderson became VP of Marketing at The Farmers Bank in July of 2012, she brought new ideas, new techniques and a thriving new product lineup featuring Amped Checking, the account that replaced their low performing club account, Bank Plus Checking.
+When Jennifer Anderson became VP of Marketing at The Farmers Bank in July of 2012, she brought new bank marketing ideas, new techniques and a thriving new product lineup for marketing of financial services featuring Amped Checking, the account that replaced their low performing club account, Bank Plus Checking.

 Throughout the previous year, the bank opened 1,500 new DDAs.
 Of those new accounts, only 15 were Bank Plus accounts.
 That rate combined with low involvement from their vendor pushed Jennifer to evaluate the bank’s product lineup that had not been altered in decades.